Welcome to the SIU PA Program Website! We are glad you are here!

-The Southern Illinois University Carbondale (SIU) School of Medicine (SOM) Physician Assistant (PA) Program began in 1997 and utilizes a problem-based learning (PBL) format for delivery of its medical curriculum.
-The Program is part of the School of Medicine.
-The SIU PA Program was a pioneer in and continues to use PBL, simulated patients, innovative evaluation techniques, and clinical mentoring programs.
-We enjoy a 100% employment rate within three (3) months of graduation/certification.
+The Southern Illinois University (SIU) School of Medicine (SOM) Physician Assistant (PA) Program began in 1997 and utilizes a problem-based learning (PBL) format for delivery of its medical curriculum.
+The Program is part of the SIU School of Medicine.
+The SIU PA Program has been a pioneer in using PBL, simulated patients, innovative evaluation techniques and clinical mentoring programs.
+The Program has a current overall national certification rate of over 97% for all PA graduates and a 100% employment rate by three (3) months after graduation and certification.

 Please be advised that border state students will not receive a tuition decrease.
 Therefore they will pay a higher tuition rate.
-Establishing residency to receive the in-state tuition rate can be applied for after six (6) months with a form and the meeting of certain requirements.
+Establishing residency to receive the in-state tuition rate can be applied for after six (6) months with a form and certain requirements.
 Applicants may contact the Graduate School Registration Office at (618) 453-2969 or the Program Advisor.

 Upon successful completion of both programs, a Master of Science Degree in Physician Assistant Studies (MSPA) is awarded.
-A Certificate of Completion in Physician Assistant Training and Program lapel pin are also awarded to students in the full 26 month Program.
+A Certificate of Completion in Physician Assistant Training and Program pin is also awarded to students in the full 26 month Program.
 These graduates are then candidates for national certification through the National Commission of the Certification of Physician Assistants (NCCPA). (www.nccpa.net)

 To speak with an Academic Advisor for any questions about recommended majors, the new PA Program requirements or if you need any assistance, call (618) 453-5527 or send an e-mail message to paadvisement-L@listserv.siu.edu.
 A complete transcript must be sent before advisement.